 The Gibbon ClassicLine shines best when it is set up low to the ground for brand new slackliners.
 If all you want is a line to go between two points that are relatively close together for walking and learning static poses with the smallest dent in your pocketbook, this is a good line for you.

-This is the least expensive line on the market.
 While it doesn't offer much in the way of extras, if you want an inexpensive, durable line for walking and nothing more, this model fits the bill.
 Even though it doesn't cost much, when cared for appropriately this system lasts through years of heavy use.

 While Gibbon and its lines were once the world wide favorite in 2-inch slacklines, the current offerings have not kept up with the recent innovations in the fast-paced US market.
 This line is inexpensive and durable, but its selling points end there.
 For a few dollars more there are equally durable lines, like our Best Buy winning Slackline Industries Base Line, which is longer and more versatile, or the Slackers Classic Series Kit, which has a more comfortable ratchet plus an overhead hand line for beginners.